wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 As I've pointed out before, any testimonies given by the inner-circle of BoM creators must not be given credit.
 Whether or not the book is true we would expect the creators to defend it's truthfulness.
 Many times Callister relies on the testimony of Joseph’s family, friends, and leaders of the church as a source to prove the authenticity of the BoM.
 Examples include:

-* “Jospeh’s wife Emma, the person who knew him better than any other, confirmed this conclusion, “Joseph Smith could neither write nor dictate a coherent and well-worded letter, let alone dictate a book like the Book of Mormon.” pg.
+* "Jospeh’s wife Emma, the person who knew him better than any other, confirmed this conclusion, "Joseph Smith could neither write nor dictate a coherent and well-worded letter, let alone dictate a book like the Book of Mormon." pg.
 28
-* “The suggestion that Joseph Smith researched and read a substantial number of these books or other local resources is a far cry from his mother’s observation…” pg.
+* "The suggestion that Joseph Smith researched and read a substantial number of these books or other local resources is a far cry from his mother’s observation…" pg.
 28
-* “Is there any record that Joseph had any of these books or notes present when he translated the Book of Mormon?
-No. Emma Smith was a firsthand witness of this.” pg.
+* "Is there any record that Joseph had any of these books or notes present when he translated the Book of Mormon?
+No. Emma Smith was a firsthand witness of this." pg.
 29
-* “Mr. Whitmer emphatically asserts as did Harris and Cowdery, that while Smith was dictating the translation, he had no manuscript…” pg.
+* "Mr. Whitmer emphatically asserts as did Harris and Cowdery, that while Smith was dictating the translation, he had no manuscript…" pg.
 30
-* “Emma Smith, speaking to her son, confirmed her belief regarding the divine authenticity of the Book of Mormon and the inability of Joseph to write such a book…” pg.30
+* "Emma Smith, speaking to her son, confirmed her belief regarding the divine authenticity of the Book of Mormon and the inability of Joseph to write such a book…" pg.30

 ## Pg.
 35 Hugh Nibley’s challenge